Mordecai Benet: His works

 All these works clearly show Benet's keenness, wide knowledge of rabbinical literature, and, what is still more important, his logical and strictly scientific method.
 In contrast to his friends Moses Sofer and Akiba Eiger, who were casuists, Benet avoided casuistry in discussing involved halakhic questions, gaining his ends by means of a purely critical explanation and a systematic arrangement of the matter.
 An excellent example of Benet's criticism is his letter to the chief rabbi of Berlin, Tzvi Hirsch Levin, whom he tries to convince of the spuriousness of the collection of responsa Besamim Rosh.
 This collection was published by Saul Berlin, Levin's son, as the work of Asher ben Jehiel.
-A comparison of Benet's criticism on the work with Zunz's remarks on it can not fail to excite admiration of Benet's method.

 Benet's works differ in other respects from those of his contemporaries.
 His style is clear and elegant, and his language is a pure Hebrew.